neonephos/community/governing_board/governing_board_introduction.md

 <img src="../assets/gb_voting.svg" alt="GB Composition" width="500" />

-The Governing Board usually votes on issues with a simple majority and requires 50% of members with voting rights present.
-This protects the majority from a minority rule.
-If votes are conducted asynchronously (e.g. a poll that can be voted on for multiple days) then this requirement can be foregone.
+Votes in the Governing Board are usually simple majority votes.
+Some exceptions defined the the charter may require supermajority voting.
+If a vote is to be conducted during a meeting, then at least 50% of GB Representatives with voting rights must be present to reach quorum.
+If votes are conducted asynchronously (e.g. a poll that can be voted on for multiple days) then at least 50% of eligible GB Representatives must have cast a vote.

 | Roles with Voting Rights |
 |--|